Learn how to configure email node, design emails, set up custom domains, and more.

 Ensuring email delivery coverage

-Email delivery events provide critical insights into the performance of your email communications.
+Email delivery events/activity provides critical insights into the performance of your email communications.
 Key events include clicks, opens, deliveries, and bounces (with soft bounces indicating temporary issues and hard bounces indicating permanent ones).

 In Pendula, the "Outcomes" tab in the Outbound Email Node allows you to configure the workflow path based on these events.
-The "Sent" path is followed if no failure is detected within the default 10-minute wait time or if the email is opened or clicked.
+The "Sent" path is followed if no failure is detected within the default 10-minute wait time or if a link within the email is clicked.
 The "Rejected" path is followed if a failure occurs within the wait time and can be toggled on in the node settings.

 By configuring these outcomes and using merge fields, you ensure comprehensive email delivery coverage, effectively managing both successful deliveries and failures.